clazar818/vue-js-node-js-express-mysql-forked/README.md

 - doc section in-progress

-## Instructions on launching the application onto AWS via Terraform IaC
+## Instructions on launching the application onto AWS (ECS) via Terraform IaC (This includes launching our VPC and related resources.)
 - doc section in-progress